-First, you may be low in magnesium, which is fairly common when breastfeeding because you need more magnesium than if you weren’t.
-Check this out:
+This is fairly common when breastfeeding because you need more magnesium than if you weren’t.

 It’s recommended that pregnant and breastfeeding women get 20% more magnesium per day than the average person.
 Since the body can’t create magnesium, it has to come from outside, so breastfed babies have to get it all from breastmilk.